benchilds/proto-kit-json-data/README.md

 ## About this code

+* **Disclaimer!** This code is intended for prototyping and as such the 'quality' of the code is appropriate to designing, demonstrating and iterating prototypes.
+None of the code is meant to be production ready and there are almost certainly better ways to handle JSON data when building scalable, extensible, production ready services.
+But if you're responsible for building such services, you probably already know that. :-)
 * This repo contains a fully installable, customised version of the GOV.UK Prototype Kit that demonstrates the methods described for using JSON data to make dynamic prototypes.
 * The code is meant for demonstration and exploration purposes only and is **not** intended to be a GOV.UK Prototype Kit starter project.
 * In an attempt to be as 'maintenance free' as possible, wherever possible dependent code is included rather than using sub-repositories or packages (or any smarter methods that would probably be preferable in an ongoing codebase).